<< ROLE PLAYING BY PUTTING YOURSELF IN THEIR POSITION: EXAMPLE:

 emphasis of your position.

-DEVELOP A WORKING RELATIONSHIP: Develop a personal working relationship with
+DEVELOP A WORKING RELATIONSHIP: Develop a personal working relationship

 members of the media.
 Show by your actions that you are reliable, honest,